Configuring a DHCP Server Using PNETLAB

 28. Because we will configure it using text mode, then first install the SSH with the command apt install ssh, if there is a Y/n option we just select y then enter it again and wait for it to finish.

-29. A pop-up will appear as belowjust select Accept to proceed to the configuration.
+29. A pop-up will appear as below, just select

-30. If you have entered the putty, we will immediately log in using the admin and the password is also the admin.
+30. If you have entered the putty, we will immediately log in using

-31. Enter the sudo -i command again and password again, namely admin to be able to access it.
+31. Enter the sudo -i command again and password again,

 34. Then we also have to set the password from the root by using the sudo passwd root command then enter later enter any password and under it verify the password that we have typed before then enter it until there is a passsword reading updated successfully, the sign is that the password has been successfully done.